typings/typings/docs/commands.md

 typings install (with no arguments, in package directory) typings install [<name>=]<location>

-  <name>      Module name of the installed definition
+  <name>      Alternate name of the definition
   <location>  The location to read from (described below)

 Valid Locations: